 Fill Out a Pruzbul

-The upcoming year, 5775 (on the Jewish calendar, counting from Creation), is a Shemittah (Sabbatical) year.
+The year 5775 (on the Jewish calendar, counting from Creation) is a Shemittah (Sabbatical) year.

 Part of the observance of Shemittah includes the forgiving of loans.
 More than 2,000 years ago, Hillel the Elder saw that people were avoiding giving loans as the Shemittah year neared.
 In order to encourage people to continue lending money, he instituted the pruzbul system.
 The Torah states that while all private debts are forgiven, public debts are exempt.
 The act of pruzbul makes private debts public, and therefore redeemable.
 (See Loan Amnesty for more information on the origins of the pruzbul.)